Kislaya1/ExtentReport/README.md

 ### c) Threading Issue :
 In case even if you are using latest Extent Report & Klov Report version, you will still face one issue as Project name is getting generated but when you will click on the project it will appear blank and also there will be 1 duplicate project created.<br>

 **Solution -** Use ThreadLocal when calling Extent Test class variable, and also make use of "synchronized" methods as it will ensure threads handling.
-This is already present under **ExtentManager & ExtentReport Class** <br>
+This is already present under **ExtentManager & ExtentReport Class** <br><br>